The Klezmer Archive Project is Hiring For Two Positions With the Project Team!

 Front End Developer

 The Klezmer Archive Project is seeking a front-end developer to lay down a technological foundation for our project.
-This is a contract position in phase II of an NEH-funded digital humanities project for documenting heritage culture.
-This work would take place over the next 12 months (8/2024-8/2025) on a part-time basis (up to 15 hours per week, ebbing and flowing with the stage of work and team communications).
-Pay is negotiable within the grant budget line for this position.
+This is a part-time contract position in phase II of an NEH-funded digital humanities project for documenting heritage culture.
+This work would take place over the next 12 months (8/2024-8/2025), and the contract will entail planning and creating a developer toolkit/design system within the scope of the grant budget line for this position.
+The work will ebb and flow over the year according to the stage of work and team communications.

 About the Project